-Permit applications, including PAAs and variations, must be made to the Permit Authority administration team by electronic communication and must comply with the requirements set out in the current Technical Specification of EToN.
+Permit applications, including PAAs and variations, must be made to the Permit Authority administration team by electronically communication via EToN unless the EToN system fails.
+In such circumstances, and in the case where a promoter does not have access to an electronic system, a paper application will be acceptable. and must comply with the requirements set out in the current Technical Specification of EToN.

-Recipients of copies of permit applications or of other material relevant to those applications, e.g. frontagers, are unlikely to have access to EToN.
+Recipients of copies of permit applications or of other material relevant to those applications, e.g. transport authorities or frontagers, are unlikely to have access to EToN.
 In such circumstances applications or other information will be given either by e-mail or by post.